istobran/Pummelchen/README.md

 How to use
 ==========
-- Copy files in the "Visual C 2015 Runtime" folder to the folder where you have Pummelchen.dll
 - Check the picture called "Injector Example.png"
 - Open the Injector.exe
 - Add the paths for the Pummelchen.dll and for Jointops.exe